Contiguous Zero-Copy for Encrypted Transport Protocols: Conclusion

 \begin{small}

 \end{small} \end{inparaenum}

-In summary, the application owns the application buffer \texttt{appbuf} and gives a mutable reference to the \reverso~library, which then sends back a reference to the underlying contiguous range of outstanding bytes to read for a given stream (when calling \texttt{stream\_recv()}).
-That is, the application and the library share a contiguous memory space for data, and that memory is owned by the application but managed by \reverso~ through a mutable borrow, and a signaling mechanism built from the API design (e.g., the \texttt{stream\_consumed()} interface).
+\begin{sloppypar} In summary, the application owns the application buffer \texttt{appbuf} and gives a mutable reference to the \reverso~library, which then sends back a reference to the underlying contiguous range of outstanding bytes to read for a given stream (when calling \texttt{quiceh\_stream\_peek()}).
+That is, the application and the library share a contiguous memory space for data, and that memory is owned by the application but managed by \reverso~ through a mutable borrow, and a signaling mechanism built from the API design (e.g., the \texttt{quiceh\_stream\_consumed()} interface).
 Without contiguous zero-copy, we typically have separated buffers with copies applied to move the data.
-Our engineering is similar to lower-layer optimizations such as io\_uring in Linux or StackMap~\cite{196184}, the novelty is to observe that such ideas are now possible with encrypted transport protocols assuming they adapt their wire layout to match with the design principles discussed in Section~\ref{sec:reverso}.
+Our engineering is similar to lower-layer optimizations, such as io\_uring in Linux or StackMap~\cite{196184}.
+The novelty is to observe that such ideas are now possible with encrypted transport protocols assuming they adapt their wire layout to match with the design principles discussed in Section~\ref{sec:reverso}.
+Note that the current API may be extended to emit arbitrary sized chunks of internal stream buffers in zero-copy in expectation, which could be useful for independent multithread processing of streams.
+This is a limitation to the current version, for which further engineering may lift and analyze its impact in a future work. \end{sloppypar}